altin/overseer/README.md

 # overser
 Overseer is a system usage management tool designed for Ubuntu.
-It creates a custom user group with dynamic web and and process monitoring.
+It creates a custom user group with dynamic web and and process restrictions for the purpose of monitoring computer use.

 ## About
 ###### Authors